 In 1869, Milton Santee, a railroad surveyor noticed the potential in a small area between Springfield and St. Louis.
 He undoubtedly had his eye on the miles of sprawling hills, the sparkling Gasconade River and the acres of green forest.
 The town of Richland sprang up along the Frisco Railroad and became a livestock production and farming community.

 Richland’s entrepreneurial spirit may have started with Captain H.E.
 Warren who opened his store when Richland was first founded.
 150 plus years later his descendants continue to operate H.E.
 Warren & Sons.

-In 2018 the Myers family began restoring a historic storefront on South Pine Street and is now home to The Little Grey Room Boutique.
-The entire family will love exploring Final Stop Die-Cast Collectibles & More on Pine Street.
+In 2018 the Myers family began restoring a historic storefront on South Pine Street and is now home to The Vintage Chandelier.
+The entire family will love exploring Final Stop Die-Cast Collectibles & More and Final Stop Antiques and Collectables on Pine Street.
 This shop is stuffed with antiques, comic books, vintage toys, farm toys, and Hot Wheels!